mlii0117/COV-CTR/README.md

 ## News

-Our work has been accpeted by the WWWJ2022.
-We will upload the code recently.
+Our work has been published by the WWWJ2022.
+This is the official project page for our paper title "Auxiliary signal-guided knowledge encoder-decoder for medical report generation" along with both dataset and code.

 ## Welcome